-Most standard software in computers and online programs need to be updated.
-For a company or businesses with a network of computers, having an expert that offers top-notch IT security services for your firm is important.
-The work of the IT experts is to ensure all Software, Operating Systems (OS), browsers and hardware are updated to keep the firm’s Network Security intact.
-Not only big corporations, personal devices such as phones, tablets and laptops need to be updated as often and as regular as possible.
+Most standard software in computers and programs need to be updated.
+For a business network, having an expert that offers top-notch IT security services for your firm is important.
+The work of the IT experts is to ensure all software, operating systems (OS), browsers and hardware are updated to keep the company's network secure.

 Why should you update?

 - Security vulnerabilities – the way security flaws and holes get patched is through updates.
-Failing to update, say, your personal computer’s browser or network security for your company as recommended by the software publisher is risky.
-This puts your personal or company information at risk and might be stolen by hackers.
-You also risk exploitation from malicious activities when online: a good example being Malvertising which often came as malicious adverts that try to inject malware-laden advertisement into your system through legitimate webpages.
-If you are already a victim of Malvertsing you may have to engage a professional company that offers network managed services to help clear the malware and beef up your network security.
+Failing to update, this puts your company information at risk and might be expose to a data breach.
+This is also risk exploitation from malicious activities when online.
+One example is Malvertising which often came as malicious adverts that try to inject malware-laden advertisement into your system through legitimate webpages.

-- Unresolvable and persisting errors – most updates come to fix discovered or reported errors and the only way to solve such problems is by having the recommended updates installed.
+- Unresolvable and persisting errors – most updates come to fix discovered or reported errors/bugs and the only way to solve such problems is by having the recommended updates installed.

-- Compatibility Conflicts – Refusing to update programs may cause issues in the way the software and hardware in a computer or a device interact, which may mean breakdown, malfunctions or decreased efficiency to the machine.
+- Compatibility Conflicts – refusing to update programs may cause issues in the way the software and hardware in a device interacts, which may mean breakdown, malfunctions or decreased speed of the device

 How do you update?

-Internet browsers, the likes of Internet Explorer, Chrome, Firefox, Opera, Microsoft Edge and Safari among others that mind about their user’s experience and security provide regular updates.
-Most browsers are designed to update automatically when a new release comes up, but sometimes things fail.
-A network solutions company ensures that all browsers in all the computers linked to the company’s network get updated successfully and time.
-In simple steps this is how you manually update:
+Internet browsers, the likes of Chrome, Firefox, Microsoft Edge and Safari among others that mind about their user’s experience and security provide regular updates.
+Most browsers are designed to update automatically when a new release comes up, but sometimes they fail to update accordingly.
+A network solutions company ensures that all browsers in all the computers in the company’s network get updated when it's released.

 Updating Mobile Devices

-Mobile devices are not an exception and that’s why the manufactures provide updates and announce them whenever new fixes, improvements or versions come up.
+Mobile devices are not an exception and that’s why the manufacturers provide updates and announce them whenever new fixes and improvements are released.
 Updating your mobile device means improved functionality, better security or patching of a reported flaw in the device.
-You can check the below links on: